Return on Education for Bachelor’s Degrees

 Professional Degree

-Associate degrees can typically be completed in one to two years and often at a community college, which can make them more affordable than four-year degrees.
-According to data from the Education Data Initiative, the ROI for an associate degree is 363.5% after 20 years.
+Students can typically complete associate degrees, which are often offered at community colleges, in one to two years, making them more affordable than four-year degrees.
+According to data from the Education Data Initiative, the ROI for an associate degree is 80.88% after 20 years.

 Bachelor’s degrees typically take students four years to complete.
-According to Education Data Initiative, the ROI for a bachelor’s degree is 38.1% after 20 years.
-Keep in mind, though, that this estimated return on investment can vary greatly based on the major you pursue.
+According to the Education Data Initiative, the ROI for a bachelor’s degree is 142.4% after 20 years.
+However, this estimated ROI can vary greatly based on the major you pursue.
 For example, computer science degrees offer an ROI of 716.6%.

-A master’s degree can be completed after a student receives their bachelor’s degree.
-This degree allows the student to specialize in a specific area of interest, such as those who pursue a Master in Business Administration, or MBA.
-The ROI for a master’s degree is 90.1% after 20 years, according to Education Data Initiative.
+A student can obtain their master’s degree after receiving their bachelor’s degree.
+This degree allows them to specialize in a specific area of interest, such as a master’s in business administration, or MBA.
+The ROI for a master’s degree is 84.78% after 20 years, according to the Education Data Initiative.

 A doctoral degree is generally the most advanced degree one can get in a particular field.
-Doctorates can take up to eight years to complete, though the exact timing will vary depending on factors like the program type, structure, and research being completed by the doctoral candidate.
-The estimated ROI for doctorate degrees is 84.0% after 20 years, according to Education Data Initiative.
+Doctorates can take up to eight years to complete, though the exact timeline will vary depending on factors such as the program type, structure, and research conducted by the doctoral candidate.
+The estimated ROI for doctorate degrees is 82.2% after 20 years, according to the Education Data Initiative.

-Professional degrees are advanced degrees that prepare a student to work in a particular field, such as law or pharmacy.
-After 20 years, the ROI for a professional degree is 60.4%, according to Education Data Initiative.
+Professional degrees are advanced degrees that prepare a graduate to work in a particular field, such as law or pharmacy.
+After 20 years, the ROI for a professional degree is 554.5%, according to the Education Data Initiative.

 Associate Degree

-As mentioned, an associate degree takes about two years to complete and can often be finished at a community college for significantly less than it may cost to get a four-year degree.
-Associate degrees often allow students to specialize in a specific trade or field, and in some cases, this specialization can lead to a high-earning career.
+An associate degree takes about two years to complete and can often be finished at a community college for significantly less than it may cost to get a four-year degree.
+Associate degrees often allow students to specialize in a specific trade or field, and, in some cases, this specialization can lead to a high-earning career.

-One of the top-earning post-associate degrees is air traffic controllers.
-According to the Bureau of Labor Statistics (BLS), air traffic controllers earn a median income of $137,380.
+One of the top-earning post-associate degrees is in air traffic control.
+According to the Bureau of Labor Statistics (BLS), air traffic controllers earn a median income of $144,580.

-Dental hygienists, MRI technicians, and funeral service managers all earn an average salary of $70,000 or higher, making them top associate degrees based on earning potential, as well.
+Dental hygienists, MRI technicians, and funeral service managers all earn an average salary of $70,000 or higher, making these associate degrees with high earning potential, as well.

 Bachelor’s Degree

-According to Best Colleges, some of the bachelor’s degrees with the highest earning potential include chemical engineering, computer engineering, computer science, finance, and business analytics.
+According to Best Colleges, bachelor’s degrees with the highest earning potential include chemical engineering, computer engineering, computer science, finance, and business analytics.

 Certifications

-Some people may consider adding a certification to their resume in order to boost their earning potential.
+Some people may consider adding a certification to their resume to boost their earning potential.
 Professional organizations often award certifications for specific skill sets.
-Some top earning and in-demand certifications include those for project management and data engineering.
+Some top-earning, in-demand certifications include those in project management and data engineering.

 Recommended: Guide to Student Loans for Certificate Programs